 This world mourns the loss of Eden because of the fall of man in the garden.
 Instead of seeking our way back, we succumb to grieving that loss, not healing toward a new paradise.

-There is a paradigm shift toward a negative norm, with ourselves becoming the focal point!
+There is a significant change toward a negative norm, with ourselves becoming the focal point!
 This shift separates us as opposed to coming together believing in the promises of God, allowing thistles to seethe into our gardens multiplying at an unimaginable rate.

 We are imperfect, undeserving, and still loved beyond measure by God without condition.
-Loving as He does is a task that man fails at within our weakened flesh.
-Even when we don’t want to go down the slippery slope, we do!
+Within, our weakened flesh to love as God does is a task that man fails at quite often.
+We don’t want to go down the slippery slope, but we do!
 The slide is so enticing, almost oiled up for a faster ride.

-We are dimming the glow of our faith to a flicker limiting its attraction to others.
+Our faith is flickering, its glow dim, making it less attractive to others.
 When we douse the Spirit with darkness, the cloud takes over.
 We should be better at loving.
 Our fingers should never point.
 Instead, seek the reflection in the mirror of a humbled, flawed self.

 Losing Eden presents a lack of awareness of action equaling consequence.
 Maturing in our weaknesses is how we find our way back.
 Why, if we desire truth and healing, do we mess it up even more?
 I assure you, the puppeteer of deception sits back and laughs.